 If the organization needs a copy of its previously filed return, it can file Form 4506-A, Request for Public Inspection or Copy of Exempt or Political Organization IRS Form.
-Go to IRS.gov/Forms for information on getting blank tax forms.
+See IRS.gov for information on getting blank tax forms.